If you’ve written an excellent memoir and search for the best memoir publishers, you’re in the right place.

 Read the submission guidelines carefully before you send a query or proposal.
 Keep yourself informed about any openings these publishers might have for you.
 In the meantime, submit to memoir publishers accepting unsolicited manuscripts.

 You might encounter many rejections, as have countless now-bestselling authors like Stephen King and Kathryn Stockett.
 Make each rejection a stepping stone and not a stumbling block in reaching your goal of getting published.
-All the best!
+I also recommend checking my article about the best books on writing a memoir.